ThinkDataEd/student/docs/scope.md

 * Compute measures of central tendency and spread in RStudio.

-##**<u>Unit 4</u>**
+##**Unit 4**
-This unit will develop modeling skills, beginning with learning to fit and interpret least squares regression lines and learning to use regression to make predictions.
-Students will learn to evaluate the success of these predictions and so compare models for their predictive accuracy.
-Modern algorithmic approaches to regression are presented, and students will strengthen algorithmic thinking skills by understanding how and why these algorithms help data scientists make accurate predictions from data.
-Students engage in a complete modeling experience in which they apply the skills and concepts learned in the previous units.
+This unit will develop your modeling skills, beginning with learning to fit and interpret least squares regression lines and learning to use regression to make predictions.
+You will learn to evaluate the success of these predictions and so compare models for their predictive accuracy.
+You will learn about modern algorithmic approaches to regression, and you will strengthen your algorithmic thinking skills by understanding how and why these algorithms help data scientists make accurate predictions from data.
+You will engage in a complete modeling experience in which you will apply the skills and concepts learned in the previous units.
-The modeling experience is designed to make students’ thinking visible and audible by encouraging them to be metacognitive about the process of inventing and testing a model, ask questions as they go through the process, and recognize the iterative nature of modeling.
+The modeling experience is designed to make your thinking visible and audible by encouraging you to be metacognitive about the process of inventing and testing a model, ask questions as you go through the process, and recognize the iterative nature of modeling.

-###**<u>Focus Statistics Standards</u>**
+###**Focus Statistics Standards**
 S-IC 2.
-Decide if a specified model is consistent with results from a given data-generating process, e.g., using simulation.
+Decide if a specified model is consistent with results from a given data-generating process, (e.g., using simulation).

 S-ID 6.
 Represent data on two quantitative variables on a scatter plot, and describe how the variables are related.